 A convincingly low price on multiple nights might just tempt your guests into elongating their visit.
 Even if this sounds like you're losing money on the room, you may just make up for it at the bar and restaurant.

-Look at your pricing strategy often.
+Look at your room rate strategy often.
 In fact, look at the OTAs and GDSs on a near daily basis to see what's happening in the market.
 I am sure, with one of these strategies, you'll be filling your hotel in no time!